-Oregon’s ODS Health Plans are seemingly also more affordable then their non-profit cousin Kaiser but there are subtle differences in the plans.
-Make sure to read the fine print before purchasing the ODS plans as they have a limitation on office visit copays and don’t have a copayment at all for specialists.
+Oregon’s Moda Health Plan (formerly ODS) also offers various affordable options.
+Make sure to read the fine print before purchasing the Moda plans as they have a limitation on office visit copays and don’t have a copayment at all for specialists.
 For this reason we haven’t included their plans in the premium study as they are quite a bit deficient.
 Still the company is seemingly dependable both by financial information and reputation and might be a good plan for the younger Oregonians looking to save money and sacrifice some benefits.

 - Moda Health Oregon Standard Gold (Affinity)

 - Moda Health Oregon Standard Silver (Affinity)